tomlehto/DS-Himmeli/README.md

 ```bash
 mosquitto
 ```
-5. After that, just connect your clients and dashboard program to the ip address of your EC2 instance.
+5. After that, just connect your clients and dashboard program to the hostname of your EC2 instance.